dwallorde/war-of-the-walkers-client/Mods/TechFreqsSharedSpikeTrapXPMod/Readme!.txt

 The TechFreq's Shared Spike Trap XP Mod, for 7 Days to Die allows players to gain XP from enemy zombies and most hostile animals killed by wooden or iron spike traps.
 The XP distribution is proximity-based, meaning that if a player is near the traps when a kill occurs, they will receive XP—now rocking configurable , 150 XP per kill & 30m radius file.

 Latest Changelog:
+V4.4
+- Updated for 2.1 b9 of 7 days to die and fixed null reference exception.

+Previous Changelog:
 V4.3
 - Updated for 2.0
 - Fixed message with tooltip null error